Home » Recipes » Dessert Recipes » No Bake Cheesecake Cups

 • In a separate large bowl, use an electric mixer at high speed to beat the cream cheese until smooth.

-• Add the sweetened condensed milk and lemon juice and continue beating 4-5 minutes until the mixture is fluffy.
+• Add the sweetened condensed milk, lemon juice and vanilla.
+Continue beating 4-5 minutes until the mixture is fluffy.

 • Stir in the whipped topping.